immutability-io/immutability-io.github.io/humor/qcaptcha.md

 ## Skinner Bots

-The bots want to know us:
+The bots want to know humans by their:

-* Who we are.
+* Who
-* Where we are.
+* Where
-* When we are.
+* When
-* What we do.
+* What
+* How

 They want to know our weaknesses.
-They know that we can't solve the crosswalk problem very well.
-They like watching us fail.
-They want to know how we fail.
-They know us by our flaws.
+They **know** that we can't solve the crosswalk problem very well.
+They *like* watching us fail.
+They *need* to know how we fail.

+They know us in ways we often don't: *They know us by our flaws.*

-And then they make us play minecraft with traffic lights - *because they know we hate both minecraft and traffic lights*.
+And then(!?!) they make us play minecraft with traffic lights - *because they know we hate both minecraft and traffic lights*.
 To see how we react.
 An memetic echo from the past ...
-Turing weaponizing the psychology of the future: *turn about is fair play*.
+Turing weaponizing the psychology of the future: *turn about is fair play, after all...*.

-Because in the future, the bots evolve.

-And Turing gets his revenge.
+Because in the future, Turing gets his revenge.

 ![Terminator](./terminator.png)